mlingo08/Minna-Lingo-Portfolio/README.md

 - This repository: https://github.com/mlingo08/Minna-Lingo-Portfolio

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.
+Here's where all my assignments and examples will live.

 # About me
 Hello!
 My name is Minna Lingo and I am a first year Entertainment Industry Management student here at Heinz College.
 I am originally from Orlando, Florida, and completed my undergraduate at the University of Florida studying English and Film Studies.
 I love film and television and hope to one day work in development or acquisitions!
 In my freetime, I like to read and watch movies.
 I am also obsessed with my cats, whom I spend way too much time talking about!